UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-sequential-colimits.lagda.md

       htpy-preserves-comp-map-hom-standard-sequential-colimit
 ```

-### An equivalence of sequential diagrams induces an equivalence of cocones
+### An equivalence of sequential diagrams induces an equivalence of colimits

 Additionally, the underlying map of the inverse equivalence is definitionally
 equal to the map induced by the inverse of the equivalence of sequential